filipmihal/smart-crawler/CONTRIBUTE.md

 # Contribute (Programming documentation)

 When developing SmartCrawler, my main focus was on the speed of the crawler and on providing the best developer experience for those who will use it.
-A user (developer) should be able to spend a max of 15 minutes reading the documentation and have a working crawler ready in max <!-- TODO: number --> simple steps.
+A user (developer) should be able to spend a max of 15 minutes reading the documentation and have a working crawler ready in max 5 simple steps.
 Additionally, the scraper shall not only be used on simple crawling tasks but should be easily scalable and serve as a base for complex software projects.

 ## Scraping on the low level